meeviefranc/cucumber_java/readme.md

 ## Description

-Tests includes navigation and assertions on uploading a video and on the elements of selected video insights page.
+Tests includes navigation and assertions on uploading videos and on the elements of selected video insights page.

 ## Getting Started